simonescaccia/IoTProject/Concept.md

 ### Events

-The main events that we are interested in are certainly water flow changes.
-We wish to monitor the water flow at the source and also the one at different sites of the system, in order to compare measurements and detect possible changes of flow.
+The main events we are interested in are certainly water flow changes.
+We wish to monitor the water flow at the source and also to know about current possible leakages as the results of a proper water leakage detection algorithm comparing flow changes at different nodes of the irrigation system.

 ### Communication protocol